 - Not as shiny as white gold

-Despite the fact that platinum is naturally a vibrant white, it has to be said that it’s not quite as blindingly shiny as rhodium plated white gold.
+rhodium plated white gold.
 While many appreciate the comparative subtlety of platinum, those in search of a more flashy shine may be better suited to white gold jewellery.

-Thinking about getting custom platinum jewellery made?
 Send us an email to book an appointment to come into our North Shore studio for a chat.